FoxnTrain/FoxTrack-Bridge/README.md

 Your printer must be in **LAN Only Mode** to connect directly without BambuLab's cloud.

 - On the printer touchscreen: **Settings → Network → LAN Only Mode**
-- Or downgrade firmware to v1.08 or below
+- Alternatively, downgrade firmware to v1.08 or below

 You'll need two things from your printer:
 - **Serial Number** — found at Settings → Device Info on the printer screen
-- **LAN Access Code** — found in the Bambu Handy app under your printer → Settings → LAN Mode
+- **LAN Access Code & IP** — found at Settings → LAN Mode on your printer screen

 ### 2. Get your FoxTrack credentials